• Skip to primary navigation

 3. If any Apple Service is not set to start automatically, double-click on the Apple Service > on the next screen, change Startup type to Automatic and Start the service (in case it is not running).

-Start Apple Mobile Device Service in Windows 10
+Start Apple Mobile Device Service on Windows Computer

 4. Click on OK to save the changes made and close the screen.